Mahindra and Mahindra Analysis

--The volumes in bus segment reduced by 82% in domestic market and 49% in export market, making it one of the worst hit sectors due to pandemic.
-This was due to social distancing measure and people avoiding public transport.
+-The volumes in the bus segment reduced by 82% in the domestic market and 49% in the export market, making it one of the worst-hit sectors due to pandemics.
+This was due to social distancing measures and people avoiding public transport.

--The industry declined 29% in FY20 and 21% in FY21 taking its number to half million units.
+-The industry declined 29% in FY20 and 21% in FY21, taking its number to half a million units.

--Higher interest rates and subdued fright rates amid economic slowdown & dampened economic activities during lockdown.
+-Higher interest rates and subdued fright rates amid economic slowdown & dampened economic activities during the lockdown.

 +Strong parentage of Mahindra Group